 This advanced-level course covers the same SOL as the regular US History 2 course but moves at a faster pace to allow time for enrichment of the curriculum.
-Throughout the year, students complete performance assessments to demonstrate their understanding and application of the course content.
+Students complete performance assessments to demonstrate their understanding and application of the course content.